dgraciac/product-management/README.md

 ## Continuous deployment

 The file `.github/workflows/on-push-to-main.yaml` deploys a new Dockerized App version on Render on every push to main branch.

+The app is also deployed at https://product-management-latest.onrender.com (it may take a few minutes to start after first request)

 ## Pending things